14790897/Jekyll-pages.github.io/_posts/2023-06-21-AdaptingtotheAIRevolutionSkillsfortheFutureofWork.md

 ---
-title: Adapting to the AI Revolution: Skills for the Future of Work
+title: "Adapting to the AI Revolution: Skills for the Future of Work"
 date: 2023-06-21
 layout: single
 categories: lifestyle